A Song Of The Road

 Photograph courtesy of Zeitgeist Films

 Siddharth begins with a chain-wallah on the streets of New Delhi named Mahendra—a zipper repairman played by Rajesh Tailang—who makes his daily rounds with a bullhorn strapped to his shoulder.
 As he makes his way through the poor neighborhoods that provide so much of the film's character, there is nothing contrived about the settings or extras.
-In fact, the first third of the film has a distinctly documentary-like feel; and despite the harshness of daily existence in New Delhi—among the seas of people and auto-rickshaws—its surroundings are full of the colors, scents, movements and gestures that make up a world which is perhaps too difficult for westerners to fully anticipate.
+In fact, the first third of the film has a distinctly documentary-like feel; and despite the harshness of daily existence in New Delhi—among the drifting seas of people and auto rickshaws (or "tuk tuks")—its surroundings are full of the colors, scents, movements and gestures that make up a world which is perhaps too difficult for westerners to fully anticipate.
 It is into this vast expanse of seemingly drifting bodies, that Mahendra, a highly imperfect character, sends his only son, Siddharth, off to distant Ludhiana for a month to work in order to help the family make ends meet.
-When he doesn't return, the story begins.
+It's when the boy doesn't return that the story begins.

 Mahendra, only half conscious of the grave mistake he now begins to suspect he has made, is forced to unmoor himself from his traditional notions of work, family, survival and purpose, by going on a search for his son in a world in which children are frequently abducted and sold as commodities by traffickers in the sex trade, organ trade, or used as professional beggars by Fagin-like ring-leaders.
 Unlike the black-and-white depictions of characters in the tourist film Slumdog Millionaire, however, there is no MTV-like editing to revel in, sentimentalizing, or heroics to help ease the viewer's apprehensions—or, for that matter, the characters' fates.

 There is no agenda, no reassurance, nor is there any political or social myth at work which might signal an emotional or economic boon as a reward for a lesson learned.
-This story is too true-to-life and personal—though obviously fraught with abstract social relevance.
+This story is too true-to-life and personal—though obviously fraught with social relevance.
 Nor is there a hint of redemption for the choices Mahendra and his wife, Suman—played by a charismatic Tannishtha Chatterjee—have made.
 Chatterjee, like Lianella Carell in Bicycle Thieves, grounds the story as well as the other characters with maternal and feminine potency.
-In both films there is a scene in which each respective female character seeks the assistance of a spiritual medium—not through the suggestion of any naïve belief in the vaguely mystical, but by way of an openness to the inspirations of perceived fate that might offer clues or insights.
+In both films there is a scene in which each respective female character seeks the assistance of a spiritual medium—not necessarily through a naïve belief in the nebulously mystical, but by way of an openness to the inspirations of perceived fate that might offer insights.

 Even so, the story continues to remain a sobering one.
 As each difficulty presents itself, whether it be the result of Mahendra's inability to manage the simple technology of a cell phone or find the location of the place—Dongri—that it has been rumored "Siddhu" might have disappeared to, the tone of the film remains restrained, like one of those poignant stories by Rabindranath Tagore when he was not wearing his heart on his sleeve and embraced a starker, true-to-life realism.
 In fact, as we watch the story unfold, we are reminded that the most impressive, difficult and rewarding art form results not from creating fantasy, but in accurately depicting reality.